-(Studio)(1-2CR) (Max.
-8) 30- or 60minute weekly private instruction in the specific instrument.
+(Studio) 2.0 30- or 60minute weekly private instruction in the specific instrument.
 Scheduled studio classes and final jury are required.
-The 30-minute lesson is open to non-majors.
-The 60-minute lesson is open to non-majors with the permission of the instructor.
+The 30minute lesson is open to non-majors.
+The 60minute lesson is open to non-majors with the permission of the instructor.
 A course fee is assessed.
 Course content changes each semester.
+Prerequisites: Instructor permission required.